inuyasha1027/besiege-game/README.md

-add partyCap for nobles and player fix " upgrade for flail not found!" (allow veteran upgrade) make farmers not spawn immediately!
+add partyCap for nobles and player fix " upgrade for flail not found!" (allow veteran upgrade) make farmers not spawn immediately! give names to each region (and village names will be the same), and castle names will be "____ castle" or "____ fortress"

+where should I put these? could put them on corners or centers, if corners, how to make sure they don't share names with a city or castle? use completely different names...? ok
+Belvoir Castle
+Belvoir Fortress
+Belvoir Stronghold
+Belvoir Ruins

 engine:
 also figure out why some things happen twice?